DB2

 FROM employees

-Scenario: Identify top-selling products across different stores, considering their suppliers and stock levels.
+Scenario: Identify top-selling products across different stores along with supplier and stock information.

 • products (productID, name, supplierID)